Keina Suda: Early life and beginnings

 Keina Suda started playing drums in junior high.
-He wanted to be a studio musician and went to Kunitachi College of Music, but soon after dropped the drums in favor of the guitar.
+He wanted to be a studio musician and attended the Kunitachi College of Music, but soon dropped the drums in favor of the guitar.
+Feeling the limits of pursuing a career as a drummer, he sold all of his drum equipment, purchased a personal computer and a guitar, and taught himself songwriting.